manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

         () => console.log("HTTP server started and available at http://localhost:8000.")
     );

-Additionally, to make the code more readable, the value of the *x* parameter is now assigned to const `x` on line 8, reducing the number of required `myUrl.searchParams.get("x")` function calls to only one.
+Additionally, to make the code more readable, the value of the *x* parameter is now assigned to const `x` on line 8, reducing the number of required `myUrl.searchParams.get("name")` function calls to only one.

 Note: you might be tempted to simply do a comparison to check if something is `NaN`, like this: `if (parseInt(x) === NaN) { ... }`.
 However, comparing something to `NaN` will *always* yield `false`.
 Yes, this means that `NaN === NaN` is `false`. `NaN` is the only value that is not equal to itself.
 Sounds weird?
 That's because it is.
 Use the `Number.isNaN` function and you will be fine.